September 15, 2024

-Why shouldn't you use async and defer in the same script tag?
+Why you shouldn't use async and defer in the same script tag

 To answer that question, let’s first understand how <script> tags are downloaded and executed.